justinlubin/cobbler/README.md

 Once opened in VirtualBox, take the following steps to "kick the tire" of this
 artifact:

-1. Sign into the only user
+1. Sign into the user "cobbler" with password "cobbler" (no quotes)
 2. Open the terminal
 3. Run `cd ~/Desktop/cobbler`
 4. Run `./cobbler`